 Registration

 To complete company incorporation, an individual needs to complete Form 201 and pay the prescribed fee.
 The form is available online.
-Once ASIC has registered a company, they send a Certificate of Registration to the company’s registered office.
+Once ASIC has registered a company, it sends a Certificate of Registration to the company’s registered office.
 The Certificate must be visible in the company’s principal place of business.

 Minute Book